-Estonian-founded and London-headquartered fintech company TransferWise has applied for a financial license and opened a new office in Brussels.
-In case of a no-deal Brexit, the banking license received in Belgium would ensure that TransferWise would be able to continue operating in the European Union thanks to what’s known as “passporting” of financial services.
+Estonian-founded and London-headquartered fintech company TransferWise has applied for a financial licence and opened a new office in Brussels.
+In case of a no-deal Brexit, a payment institution licence — something similar to an e-money licence — received in Belgium would ensure that TransferWise would be able to continue operating in the European Union thanks to what’s known as “passporting” of financial services.

 Brussels will become the tenth location TransferWise has opened an office in.
 The company plans to hire a small team locally to run the office.